Gavin Turk: Sculpture and public works

 In December 2009, Turk took part in the "Bricks" exhibition at Area 10 in Peckham in Southeast London.
-However, the day before the exhibition was to start, organizers noticed that his piece entitled "Revolting Brick" had been stolen and replaced with a fake brick.
+However, the day before the exhibition was to start, organisers noticed that his piece entitled Revolting Brick had been stolen and replaced with a fake brick.
 The fake brick held the words "Thank You Have a Nice Day, Next" and was part of a set of 500 that was given away at the exhibition.
-"Revolting Brick" was number eight in a series of ten that Turk had created and signed.
+Revolting Brick was number eight in a series of ten that Turk had created and signed.
 The artist stated that he "was upset but flattered" at what had happened and that the theft "raises questions about value and worth".

 In May 2011, Turk's first large-scale, 12-metre public sculpture was unveiled between the One New Change City mall, designed by Pritzker Prize-winning architect Jean Nouvel, and St Paul's Cathedral.

-In 2017 Turk placed an unofficial Blue Plaque commemorating Damien Hirst at Newport Street Gallery in London.
+In 2017 Turk placed an unofficial blue plaque commemorating Damien Hirst at Newport Street Gallery in London.

+In June 2021, Gavin Turk's L'Âge d'Or, 2021, a larger than life bronze painted door, was installed opposite the Fenix Museum, as part of Sculpture International Rotterdam.